 External Ids for MAOB Gene

 The protein encoded by this gene belongs to the flavin monoamine oxidase family.
 It is a enzyme located in the mitochondrial outer membrane.
 It catalyzes the oxidative deamination of biogenic and xenobiotic amines and plays an important role in the metabolism of neuroactive and vasoactive amines in the central nervous sysytem and peripheral tissues.
 This protein preferentially degrades benzylamine and phenylethylamine. [provided by RefSeq, Jul 2008]

 GeneCards Summary for MAOB Gene

 MAOB (Monoamine Oxidase B) is a Protein Coding gene.
-Diseases associated with MAOB include deep brain stimulation for parkinsons disease and norrie disease.
-Among its related pathways are Alpha-synuclein signaling and Metabolism.
-GO annotations related to this gene include protein homodimerization activity and flavin adenine dinucleotide binding.
+Diseases associated with MAOB include Norrie Disease and Psychotic Disorder.
+Among its related pathways are Alpha-synuclein signaling and noradrenaline and adrenaline degradation.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and electron transfer activity.
 An important paralog of this gene is MAOA.

 Monoamine Oxidases (MAO) catalyze the oxidation of monoamines such as dopamine, serotonin and adrenalin.
 They are found bound to the outer membrane of mitochondria in most cell types in the body.
-Two subtypes of monoamine oxidase have been identified: MAO-A and MAO-B. Both are found in neurons and astroglia, with MAO-A also found in the liver, gastrointestinal tract and placenta and MAO-B in blood platelets.
-Abnormal regulation of MAOs in the body has been associated with depression, substance abuse, attention deficit disorder, and irregular sexual maturation.
+Two subtypes of MAO have been identified: MAO-A and MAO-B.